Nabla (NABLA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nabla Historical Price

-According to the latest data gathered on Nabla live price page, the current price of Nabla is 0.00306446USD.
-The circulating supply of Nabla(NABLA) is 275.62M NABLA , giving it a market capitalization of $844.64K.
+According to the latest data gathered on Nabla live price page, the current price of Nabla is 0.00320915USD.
+The circulating supply of Nabla(NABLA) is 275.62M NABLA , giving it a market capitalization of $882.08K.

 The Nabla Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NABLA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.